yast/yast.github.io/_posts/2022-12-02-d-installer-needs-you.md

 have that much time (or knowledge) to invest on those images and there is a lot of room for improvement.

-First of all, almost 600 MiB is clearly too much for an image that doesn't even include the packages of the operating systems to be installed (everything is fetched from online repositories).
+First of all, almost 1 GiB is clearly too much for an image that doesn't even include the packages of the operating systems to be installed (everything is fetched from online repositories).
 Beyond the size of the ISO, running X11 and Firefox may not be the most memory-efficient way to connect to a local web interface.
 There is already an [open